Drax plans to spend £702m on around 2.6GW of of pumped storage, hydro and gas-fired generation assets from Scottish Power parent Iberdrola.

 The proposed transaction, reported last month, includes the Cruachan pumped storage hydro (440MW), run-of-river hydro locations at Galloway and Lanark (126MW), and four CCGT stations: Damhead Creek (805MW), Rye House (715MW), Shoreham (420MW) and Blackburn Mill (60MW).
 The Daldowie sludge drying plant is also part of the package.

-Selling those plants effectively sees Scottish Power exist fossil fuelled generation.
+Selling those plants sees Scottish Power exit fossil fuelled generation.

 Drax has bridging finance in place to do the deal, and thinks the plants will deliver earnings of around £90-£110m per year.
 Most of that would come from non-commodity services such as subsidies and grid balancing, said Drax.

 CEO Will Gardiner said the firm was “delighted” to begin the processes of acquiring the assets.

 “It’s a critical time in the UK power sector.
 As the system transitions towards renewable technologies, the demand for flexible, secure energy sources is set to grow.
 We believe there is a compelling logic in our move to add further flexible sources of power to our offering, accelerating our strategic vision to deliver a lower-carbon, lower-cost energy future for the UK.”